rapidlua/sandals/README.md

  1. **detailed status** — Response tells whether the task exited normally or was killed or terminated due to compromised integrity (see below).
- 1. **task integrity** — Sandbox introduces new modes of failure, e.g. disk full error due to to filesystem quota in effect; a subprocess terminated due to exceeded memory limit.
+ 1. **task integrity** — Sandbox introduces new modes of failure, e.g. disk full error due to to filesystem quota in effect; e.g. a subprocess terminated due to exceeded memory limit.
  A task integrity is compromised; it is unlikely to recover and it might produce bogus results if not prepared to handle an unusual failure.
 The compromised task is terminated and detailed status tells the reason and gives a hint if certain limits should be increased.